RedisLabs/redislabs-docs/content/rs/references/rest-api/quick-start.md

 | [503 Service Unavailable](https://www.rfc-editor.org/rfc/rfc9110.html#name-503-service-unavailable) | The node is not responding, or is not a memeber of a cluster. |
 | [505&nbsp;HTTP&nbsp;Version&nbsp;Not&nbsp;Supported](https://www.rfc-editor.org/rfc/rfc9110.html#name-505-http-version-not-suppor) | An unsupported `x-api-version` was used.
 See [Versions](#versions). |

-Some requests may have different response codes.
-These special cases are documented in the corresponding request page.
+Some endpoints may have different response codes.
+The request page of these endpoints document these special cases.

 ### Ports